alex1ai/ugr-master-cc/containers.md

 This means mongo will block less file space, which after all might save some cents when running in a cloud environment.

 "web" is build from Dockerfile (see above) which is in the same directory as the docker-compose.yml file.
 Here we also set the environment variable of the IP (or local DNS in this case) where the webservice will find the database.
 Using `ports: 80:3000` the container port (**Last number**) will be accessible from the host machine (first number) on the specified port 80 (where the webserver is running).
 In cloud environments the first number will nearly always be 80/443 for HTTP/HTTPS respectively if there is no further internal (VM) port forwarding.

+The part of `env_file: ...` is explained at the bottom of this page.
+It will set environment variables in the container from a key/value file called _secrets.env_.

 Running `$ sudo docker-compose up -d` will start the webservice in the docker environment. `-d` is for detached mode, which enables us to start it and leave the shell without the command being killed.
 To get some logs from the running containers, one can use `$ sudo docker-compose logs` to get logs of all running containers or specify a machine, e.g. `$ sudo docker-compose logs web`.